sleeps-brother/Local-network-Nmap-scan/README.md

 MAC Address: 00:50:56:C0:00:08 (VMware)

-This is likely a Windows VM running common Windows services like RPC and SMB.
+This is my main Windows machine running common Windows services like RPC and SMB.
 A few unfamiliar ports (like 1040 and 1057) could be third-party services or tools.
 These might be worth a closer look, especially if this machine shouldn’t be running custom services.

 🖥️ `192.168.245.2`
 Open Port:

 53/tcp - domain (DNS)

-MAC Address: 00:50:56:F1:A9:CB (VMware)
+MAC Address: 00:50:56:F1:A9:CB

 Port 53 suggests a DNS service is running.
 Could be a VM used for internal name resolution or testing.